You have been inactive for 0 mins.

 A scheme enabling investors to exchange existing holdings for Shares in an OEIC.
 These schemes can often be of great benefit as some Shares can be sold without paying dealing expenses.

 These are stakes in the ownership of companies.
 Shares traded on the stock market are also known as equities.
-Dividend income is usually paid to shareholders twice a year, although it is not guaranteed (overseas dividend income may be paid more or less frequently).
-There is no maturity of redemption date and shareholders not wishing to hold the Shares any longer must sell in the market.
-Shares have tended to provide greater returns than bonds or deposits over most periods of five years or more.
+There is no maturity or redemption date and shareholders not wishing to hold the Shares any longer must sell in the market.

 This is a commonly-used measure which calculates the level of a Fund's return over and above the return of a notional risk-free investment, such as cash or Government Bonds.
 The difference in returns is then divided by the Fund's standard deviation - it's volatility, or risk measurement.
 The resulting ratio is an indication of the amount of excess return generated per unit of risk.